eternaldensity/Sandcastle-Builder/README.md

 ## Credits

-Code by Eternal Density (and probably other OTTers).
+Code mostly by Eternal Density.

-Graphics likely by GLR and OTTers, when they are added.

 Parts of code and the clockface image by ChronosDragon.

 Quite a bit of code by waveney.

 Icons by ChronosDragon, BlitzGirl, and StormAngel/cmyk.

+'NewPix' by Randall Munroe.
+'Colpix' by various.

 Inspired by Orteil's C**kie Clicker.